the GMG English Drama Group

 2017/2018 Isabella Catanese, Sylvia Giesa

 Hans-Dieter Scholz (born 1965) teaches English, History, and Social Sciences.
 He went to school in nearby Bamberg, where he also went to university to study English and History.
 While at university, he joined the university English Drama Group under Michael Claridge – a lasting influence, just like the dancing school influence due to Scholz’s personal hobby.
 1989/1990, he was foreign language assistent at Queensmead School and Bishop Luffa School in the London Borough of Hillingdon, where he first came in contact with school drama classes.
 During his teacher training, he spent time in Nürnberg, Immenstadt and Ansbach, before he arrived at the Graf-Münster-Gymnasium in 1994.
 In 1996, students from a year 10 – class pressured him to try out an English Drama Group, which then formed as an informal AG (Arbeitsgemeinschaft – work group) of already 18 members.
 Since then, the English Drama Group, which took the name of “the fringe” in 1997, has flourished and developed.
+In 2016, the director was awarded the Kulturpreis der Stadt Bayreuth for the work with this drama group.
 We will try to continue the good work.